eaglewarrior/Data-analysis-python-projects/README.md

 7) Human activity recognization
 The Human Activity Recognition database was built from the recordings of 30 study participants performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The objective is to classify activities into one of the six activities performed.

+8) Predicting Financial distress
+Here I  have used a totally imbalanced dataset 3.8% of data includes sample of company who are under financial distress and rest 96% of data is of company with stable financial state.I have shown many techniques which are used for handling unbalanced data like undersampling, oversampling,etc.You can also fork my kaggle kernel https://www.kaggle.com/rinki24/financial-distress-prediction